Last update: 11 June, 2026 CV

 }

-17. How to Fine-Tune BERT for Text Classification?
-China National Conference on Chinese Computational Linguistics (CCL, Best Paper Award), 2019.
-[BibTeX] [DOI] [PDF] [Code] GitHub Repo stars
+9. How to Fine-Tune BERT for Text Classification?
+China National Conference on Chinese Computational Linguistics, (CCL, Best Paper Award), 2019.
+[BibTeX] [DOI] [PDF] [Code] GitHub Repo stars LM Fine-Tuning

 Chi Sun, Xipeng Qiu, Yige Xu, Xuanjing Huang.
 [Abstract]